E-commerce

 • ask neutral questions (“How would you describe…?” rather than “Did you love it?”);

-• welcome negative feedback without downplaying it, while proposing next steps;
+• welcome negative feedback without minimizing it, and offer a next step;

-• clarify who passes what to whom and within what timeframe (shared tool or CRM).
+• clarify who sends what to whom and by when (shared tool or CRM).

-Customer experience challenges and expectations regarding responsiveness are highlighted in recent benchmarks (Zendesk CX Trends): your team must be aligned on the same level of promise.
+Customer experience issues and expectations around responsiveness are highlighted in recent benchmarks (Zendesk CX Trends): your team must be aligned on the same level of promise.

 Governance: roles and cadence

 Without governance, feedback gets lost between silos.
-A simple matrix (inspired by “who does what”) clarifies the value chain:
+A simple matrix (inspired by the “who does what” model) clarifies the value chain:

 Topic